apprentice3d/desktop-app-challenges/README.md

-## Forge API in desktop apps: challenges and solutions
+## Forge API in Desktop Apps: Challenges and Solutions

 This article discusses the special challenges faced when making use of a pure cloud-based system such as Forge from a pure desktop application.